A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Application of to Real Data

 \subsection{Air Traffic Network}

-Another real-world dataset is the crowdsourced air traffic data from the OpenSky Network during 2019 \parencite{strohmeier2021crowdsourced}.
-The dataset contains $15,439$ airports, including both commercial and private operations and $801,748$ flight connections.
-So, the edge density of this network is $0.0034$.
-Since flight connections have inherent directions, this network is a directed graph.
+Our second real-world example is the crowdsourced air traffic data from the OpenSky Network during 2019 \parencite{strohmeier2021crowdsourced}.
+The dataset contains $N=15,439$ airports, including both commercial and private operations and $|\mathcal{E}| = 801,748$ flight connections, resulting in an edge density of $\alpha=0.0034$.
+Since flight connections have inherent origins and destinations, this network is directed.
 In this dataset, multiple connections exist between pairs of airports, making the network weighted.
-However, we convert the weighted edges into binary ones to indicate their connections, as our model assumes a binary adjacency matrix.
+However, since the SBM model in \eqref{eq:sbm} assumes a binary adjacency matrix, we convert the weighted edges into binary connections, similar to \cite{gallagher2024spectral}, i.e., the edge $(u,v)$ indicates that at least one flight was made from origin $u$ to destination $v$.

-For the number of clusters, we consider two different values: $K=2$ and $K=4$.
-To identify one core group and one periphery group, we assume two clusters ($K=2$).
-Based on the profile likelihood method \parencite{zhu2006automatic}, there are four clusters ($K=4$).
+In our analysis, we perform the graph clustering procedures, considering two different values for the number of clusters.
+To identify one core group and one periphery group, we assume two clusters ($K=2$); as an alternate setting, we also consider six clusters ($K=6$), as suggested by \cite{gallagher2024spectral}.
+For the embedding dimension, we use $d=4$ as suggested by the profile likelihood method of \cite{zhu2006automatic}.

-In this dataset, it is not appropriate to define the ground truth using the highest-degree airports as core groups, since private airports are included.
-These private airports and private flights can distort the network structure and hinder the accurate identification of the true core groups.
-Therefore, we compare only the Chernoff information for different values of $K$, and not using NMI.
+In contrast to the faculty hiring network in Section \ref{subsec:faculty}, there is no natural ground truth assessing clustering of the core and periphery nodes.
+Thus, it is not appropriate to define the ground truth using the highest-degree airports as core groups, since private airports and flights are also included, which distorts the network structure and prevents a meaningful labelling of the true core groups.
+Hence, we only examine the Chernoff information on the undirected network for different values of $K$; similar to the faculty hiring network, we hence convert the directed traffic network into an undirected network, yielding $|\mathcal{E}| = 613,202$ flight connections and a network density of $\alpha = 0.0051$.

-A comparison of ASE and DASE using $k$-means and GMM is summarised in Table \ref{tab:opensky_entire}.
-As we can see, for each number of clusters, DASE obtains higher Chernoff information values regardless of whether $k$-means or GMM is used.

-Similar to the faculty hiring network, we compare the ratio of the Chernoff information of ASE and DASE.
-The corresponding ratio table is in Table \ref{tab:opensky_ratio}.
-As we can see, all the ratio values, $CI_{\text{ratio}}$s, are larger than $1$.
-Moreover, the ratios are at least $7$, indicating that DASE exhibits much higher separability in the spectral embedding space than ASE.
-Therefore, we can conclude that DASE is a more preferable clustering method than ASE for this network structure in all cases.
+A comparison of \asec\ and \dasec\ using $k$-means and GMM is summarised in Table \ref{tab:opensky_entire}.
+As we can see, for each cluster setting, DASE obtains higher Chernoff information values regardless of whether $k$-means or GMM is used.
+Similar to the faculty hiring network, we compare the ratio of the Chernoff information of ASE and DASE, shown in Table \ref{tab:opensky_ratio}.
+As we can see, all the ratio values are at least $94.8418$, indicating that DASE exhibits much higher separability in the spectral embedding space than ASE.